arduino/help-center-content/content/About Arduino/Trademarks, Logos, and Licenses/Trademark-guide-for-Compatible-Products.md

 ## Open-source and compatible products

-Most hardware designs of Arduino are open source; this means that copying and further developing these designs is allowed.
-However:
+Most hardware designs of Arduino are open source, which means that copying and further developing these designs is allowed.
+However, the **Arduino trademark** is protected:

 - It is **not allowed** to print the word Arduino or the Arduino logo on the board.
 Manufacturing and selling counterfeits is illegal.